danphilibin/duck/README.md

 On first launch, Duck will prompt you to choose a storage location.
 Duck will write your notes to daily Markdown files in the location you choose.

-⚠️ _Due to an issue with Tauri's persistent storage plugin, you **must** store your files in a subfolder within `~/Documents`.
-I hope to fix this soon, sorry!_

 <img width="492" alt="CleanShot 2023-07-03 at 14 12 22@2x" src="https://github.com/danphilibin/duck/assets/180350/f9cc4a41-e083-4491-b55d-bde76d6d6fcf">

 ### Planned features